We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Best affordable service: 7 Cups

-It’s a safe and convenient way to enroll your kid in treatment from the comfort of your own home.
+It’s also a safe and convenient way to access mental health treatment for your child from the comfort of your own home.

-Key signs that it’s a good idea to enroll a child in therapy include:
+Key signs that it’s a good idea to enroll a child in counseling include:

 - changes in behavior

 - loss of interest in school, hobbies, friends, etc.

 - changes in sleeping patterns